funkatron/now-playing/README.md

 2. Start an updater loop (choose Apple Music or Spotify):

     ```shell
+    # Apple Music (explicit wrapper)
+    ./start-apple-music-updater.sh

-    # Apple Music (defaults to Apple if you use this starter)
+    # Apple Music (generic starter; defaults to Apple)
     ./start-updater.sh

     # Spotify
     ./start-spotify-updater.sh
     ```

-    Each starter runs its respective updater every 5 seconds.
+    Each starter runs the unified updater every 5 seconds.
 You can also run the unified updater directly and choose a source by arg or env:

     ```shell
     # one-shot, Apple